solarsnake/coveralls-demo-ruby/README.md

 ---

-Notice all the output spanning from the command running our test suite (`bundle exec rspec`) through the completion of that command (`The command "bundle exec rspec" exited with zero.`), after which we see the completion of the entire build (`Done.
+Notice the output spanning from the command running our test suite (`bundle exec rspec`) through the completion of that command (`The command "bundle exec rspec" exited with zero.`), after which we see the completion of the entire build (`Done.
 Your build exited with zero.`):

 ![travis-new-build-100-percent-output.png](../media/media/travis-new-build-100-percent-output.png)